Scott McIntyre on Iran’s World Cup limbo

 Alen Stajcic managed both Australia and the Philippines to and at Asian Cups and World Cups.
 He considers where expectations should lie for the two sides, set to meet in Sunday's Women's Asian Cup opener, and reflects on his time with the Filipinas, which he recalls as his fondest coaching job in f…

-To England where Tottenham and Nottingham Forest sacked their managers this week, with the relegation battle starting to take shape.
-Former The Age chief football writer Michael Lynch returns with the season about to turn for home.
+Tottenham and Nottingham Forest sacked their managers this week - again - with the relegation battle starting to take shape.
+Former The Age chief football writer Michael Lynch returns to pick through the entrails of Thomas Frank's very unhappy time at Spurs.

 The most even A-League Men’s season on record continues with Sydney FC & Auckland to meet in a crucial clash on Tuesday, while Brisbane find themselves off the pace after a stirring start to the season.
 Daniel Garb returns with football narrative aplenty - including Melbourne City’s form in Asia - …